COVID-19: guidance for commissioners and providers of hostel services for people experiencing homelessness and rough sleeping

 This guidance does not cover night shelters.

-In addition to hostels, a range of accommodation has and continues to be used as part of the coronavirus (COVID-19) response to support people who were experiencing homelessness and rough sleeping.
-This includes hotel accommodation, bed and breakfasts and supported accommodation.
+In addition to hostels, a range of accommodation has and continues to be used as part of the COVID-19 response to support people who were experiencing homelessness and rough sleeping.
+This includes hotel, bed and breakfast and supported accommodation.
 While this guidance does not cover night shelters, some of this guidance may be relevant to other types of accommodation.
-Those wishing to have further information on emergency hotel accommodation may find the Clinical Homeless Sector Plan published by Pathway useful.

 Some of this guidance may also be relevant for temporary accommodation with shared facilities which is provided by local authorities to fulfil statutory homelessness duties.

-Local providers will need to make an assessment on which areas of this guidance are most relevant for their particular circumstances and setting.
-Factors determining this could include the extent to which any facilities are shared, and the staffing set up in the accommodation.
+Local providers will need to make an assessment on which areas of this guidance are most relevant for their circumstances and setting.
+Factors determining this could include the extent to which any facilities are shared, and the staffing set-up in the accommodation.

 - a high temperature